contentacms/contentacms.github.io/comparing-reservoir.md

 ---
 layout: default
 ---
+# Contenta, Reservoir and the Bigger Drupal Community

 Contenta provides you with examples of how to build your decoupled application with a Drupal back-end.
 In fact it provides you with examples end to end, from the JSON API server to the React